-Commercial Industries: Our Commercial Industries segment provides business process services and customized solutions to clients in a variety of industries.
-Across the Commercial Industries segment, we operate on our clients' behalf to deliver mission-critical solutions and services to reduce costs, improve efficiencies and enable revenue growth for our clients and better experiences for their consumers and employees.
-Our Commercial Industries segment is our largest segment, with segment revenue for 2021 of \$2,076 million, representing 50% of our total revenues.
+Commercial: Our Commercial segment provides business process services and customized solutions to clients in a variety of commercial industries.
+Across the Commercial segment, we operate on our clients' behalf to deliver mission-critical solutions and services to reduce costs, improve efficiencies and enable revenue growth for our clients and better experiences for their consumers and employees.
+Our Commercial segment is our largest segment, with segment revenue for 2022 of \$1,992 million, representing 52% of our total revenues.

-Government Services: Our Government Services segment provides government-centric business process services to U.S. federal, state, local and foreign governments for public assistance, health services, program administration, transaction processing and payment services.
+Government: Our Government segment provides government-centric business process services to U.S. federal, state, local and foreign governments for public assistance, health services, program administration, transaction processing and payment services.
 Our solutions in this segment help governments respond to changing rules for eligibility and increasing citizen expectations.
-Government Services segment revenue for 2021 was \$1,318 million, representing 32% of our total revenues.
+Our Government segment revenue for 2022 was \$1,150 million, representing 30% of our total revenues.

-Transportation: Our Transportation segment provides systems and support, as well as revenue-generating services, to government clients.
-On behalf of government agencies and authorities in the transportation industry, we deliver mission-critical public safety, mobility and payment solutions that improve automation, interoperability and decisionmaking to streamline operations, increase revenue and reduce congestion while creating safer communities and seamless travel experiences for consumers.
-Transportation segment revenue for 2021 was \$746 million. representing 18% of our total revenues.
+Transportation: Our Transportation segment provides systems, support, and revenue-generating solutions to government transportation agency clients.
+We deliver mission-critical public safety, mobility and digital payment solutions that streamline operations, increase revenue and reduce congestion while creating safe, seamless travel experiences for consumers and positively impacting the environment.
+Transportation segment revenue for 2022 was \$709 million, representing 18% of our total revenues.

-We present segment financial information in Note 3 - Segment Reporting to our Consolidated Financial Statements included in Part II, Item 8 of this Form 10-K, which is incorporated herein by reference.
+We present segment financial information in Note 3 - Segment Reporting to our Consolidated Financial Statements included in Part II, Item 8 of this Form 10-K.